No need to travel! We can bring our services directly to you!

 Unfortunately, there's no guaranteed minimum settlement for pedestrian accidents in California.
 The amount you can recover depends on many factors specific to your case.
 While some states might have minimum insurance requirements that seem like a guaranteed payout, those often don't reflect the full extent of your damages, especially for serious injuries.

-Factors Influenced a Pedestrian Accident Settlement
+Factors Influencing a Pedestrian Accident Settlement

 Several key factors can significantly influence the potential value of your pedestrian accident settlement.
 Understanding these factors can help you better prepare for the claims process and work effectively with your attorney.